tidepool-org/data-science-handbook/tutorials/pycharm-getting-started.md

 ## Tips and Tricks
 * For more information on using packages in PyCharm, see this [tutorial on installing, uninstalling, and upgrading packages](https://www.jetbrains.com/help/pycharm/installing-uninstalling-and-upgrading-packages.html)
-* If you navigate to the View option on the Menu Bar, you can select various view options, such as "Enter Presentation Mode,"  which increases the font size of you code to make it easier for your audience to view, or "Enter Distraction Free Mode," where the editor occupies the entire main window.
+* If you navigate to the View option on the Menu Bar, you can select various view options, uch as "Enter Presentation Mode,"  which increases the font size of your code to make it easier for your audience to view, or "Enter Distraction Free Mode," where the editor occupies the entire main window.
 See [PyCharm Viewing Modes ]( https://www.jetbrains.com/help/pycharm/ide-viewing-modes.html) for more.
 You can also [Configure Shortcuts](